noahramdial57/HuskyFit-Backend-Serverless-AWS/README.md

 aws configure
 ```

+Your terminal should look like this:

 ![Look Here](https://miro.medium.com/max/1400/1*56pF8cszs0sK2KP_6hyW4Q.png)

+## Install Serverless
 Once you have the AWS CLI installed, we need to install serverless.
 Make sure you have Node version 16 downloaded

 ```